rhowe20/Horiseon/README.md

 ## Usage

-If you click the links in the navigation bar on the top of the page, it will direct you to the sections below.
+By clicking the links in the navigation bar on the top of the page, it will direct clients to the sections below.

 ![Top of Page with Links](https://github.com/rhowe20/Horiseon/blob/main/images/top-page.png)

-The links titled "Search Engine Optimization" and "Online Reputation Management" will take you to the sections midway down the page.
+The links titled "Search Engine Optimization" and "Online Reputation Management" will direct clients to the sections midway down the page.

 ![Links to Search Engine Optimization and Online Reputation Management](https://github.com/rhowe20/Horiseon/blob/main/images/mid-section.png)

-The "Social Media Marketing" link will then take you to the bottom of the page.
+The "Social Media Marketing" link will then direct clients to the bottom of the page.

 ![Link to Social Media Marketing](https://github.com/rhowe20/Horiseon/blob/main/images/bottom-of-page.png)

+## Updates

+The first correction made were to the broken links directing clients to the different sections to the page.

+The HTML is now formatted using symantic elements rather than using straight $ltdiv$gt.

+CSS has been condensed to be more concise when reading the code.